PrakyathReddy/Shell_scripting/README.md

 12. Given two integers X and Y, find which one of them is greater
 13. Compare strings
 14. Identify type of triangel - equilateral, isoceles, scalene
+15. A mathematical expression containing +,-,*,^, / and parenthesis will be provided.
+Read in the expression, then evaluate it.
+Display the result rounded to  decimal places.